rmkubik/til/README.md

 # Today I Learned
-A collection of gotchas and other small thnigs that have tripped me up.
+A collection of gotchas and other small things that have tripped me up.